fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/index.md

 ## Student Learning Objectives
 * Question and judge the extent to which ideas of health are constructed as much socially and culturally as well as scientifically
 * Interpret and explain the rhetoric of health in different historical periods
-* Outline how the establishment of dietary expertise has and has not changed over time.
+* Outline how the establishment of dietary expertise has and has not changed over time
 * Sharpen critical thinking and historical source analysis skills by evaluating primary sources on dietary advice
 * Describe and analyze how ideas of healthy diets have changed over time